bentglasstube/randwall/README.md

 Running `make install` should get everything put in place.
 After that you will want to enable the service with `systemctl enable randwall`.
 You will also probably want to add something to your `.xinitrc` to set the wallpaper when your X session starts.
 I use the following: `feh --bg-fill /tmp/wallpaper &`.
+You will also probably want to edit your SLiM config to use the `randwall` theme.

+### Notice

+SLiM will not run if you set this theme and there is no wallpaper found at `/tmp/wallpaper`.
+You can change the scripts and the theme symlink to point elsewhere if you are worried about it.
+It should work if the `randwall` service is enabled, but it can fail if, for example, your wallpapers are stored in an encrypted volume.

 ## Customization